sophie-katz/forge/docs/for-users/docs/specification/requirements/Requirement-5-character-literals.md

 - They are prefixed and suffixed by `'` characters instead of `"` characters.

 - They contain exactly one unicode code point.

+The subitems for this requirement are equivalent to the subitems for [Requirement-4](./Requirement-4-string-literals.md).

 ## Examples